svarlet/terrascope_case_study/README.md

 ### 🚀 Project Delivery Principles

-Our delivery approach is grounded in Agile principles with a strong focus on stakeholder value and incremental impact.
+Our delivery approach is grounded in Agile principles with a customer-centric focus and incremental impact.

-Rather than building the platform layer by layer (e.g. database first, then API, then UI), we slice features **vertically** — delivering complete, usable subsets of functionality in each iteration.
+Rather than building the platform layer by layer (e.g. database first, then API, then UI), we slice features **vertically**, delivering complete, usable subsets of functionality in each iteration.
 This approach enables faster feedback, earlier value creation, and de-risks technical dependencies as we go.

 Here’s how we would structure initial delivery: